microsoft/BotFramework-Emulator/content/CHANNELS.md

 [jump to Bot State Inspection](#bot-state-inspection)

 ## Prerequisites
-- A bot deployed to Azure configured to use the Teams channel.
+- A bot configured in Azure configured to use the additional channels.
+(Microsoft Teams, etc).
 - [The latest Emulator](https://github.com/Microsoft/BotFramework-Emulator/releases)

 ## TL;DR